automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Avaceratops.md

 # Avaceratops
-## Description: This ceratopsian is represented by a single juvenile.
+## This ceratopsian is represented by a single juvenile.